duhaime/douglasduhaime.com/_posts/2017-05-28-identifying-similar-images-with-tensorflow.md

 def run_inference_on_images(image_list, output_dir):
   """Runs inference on an image list.
   Args:
-    image_list: a list of images.
+    image_list: {list} a list of paths to image files
-    output_dir: the directory in which image vectors will be saved
+    output_dir: {string} name of the directory where image vectors will be saved
   Returns:
-    image_to_labels: a dictionary with image file keys and predicted text label values
+    image_to_labels: {dict} a dictionary with image file keys and predicted text label values
   """
   image_to_labels = defaultdict(list)